Church Coronavirus (COVID-19) Updates

 - Please arrive early.
 We want to avoid the situation where the majority of the people coming to a Mass all show up 5 minutes before Mass begins.

 - As you are entering the south foyer and walking up to the church please remain socially distant from other people that are entering at the same time as you.

 - Pews that are available for seating will not be roped off.
 Only sit in these pews.

 - No more than 2 households per pew, as long as the 2 households can be 6 feet apart in the pew.
 Some pews will only be able to accommodate 1 household.

 - We will have staff as ushers to help people find seats.

 - Pews will be sanitized before and after Masses.

 - The distribution of Holy Communion will take place after the Mass has ended.
-Father Park will explain this procedure at Mass.
+Father Deziel will explain this procedure at Mass.
 The faithful should receive Communion in the hand.
 The faithful may NOT wear gloves when receiving Communion in the hand.